- A level requirements: AAB

 The pedagogy and practice of the Management School provided me with all the tools I needed to develop strong skills in many areas I use daily at the House of Commons from research to communication.

-Throughout your time at the Management School studying International Business with a Year in Industry you will have a number of optional modules to choose from enabling you to pursue areas of study of particular interest to you and further your future career plans thus equipping you with knowledge and skills highly sought after by employers.
+Throughout your time at the Management School studying International Business you will have a number of optional modules to choose from enabling you to pursue areas of study of particular interest to you and further your future career plans thus equipping you with knowledge and skills highly sought after by employers.

 Your tuition fee covers almost everything, but you may have additional study costs to consider, such as books or specialist equipment.
 In your first year we plan to go on a field trip, usually to a European city.
 For this field trip transport to/ from the city and accommodation costs are covered within your study fees.
 Students are responsible for other costs including the cost of a visa (if required), travel within the city and meals not included with the accommodation.
 Fees will not be refunded to students who do not participate in this field trip, or if the trip does not go ahead.